In fact, it was one of the perhaps one of the most dead-on CI told-you saws that I've had in the last six months.

 So the newspapers are being taken over by radio people.

-The newspaper people trying to get into radio, the newspaper people at AP are now going to try to get into opinion, which they have been doing all along, saying that their stories, there's just too much gray out there in the average news story.
+The newspaper people, AP are now going to try to get into opinion, which they have been doing all along, saying that their stories, there's just too much gray out there in the average news story.

 That the morons that read it can't understand it without an opinion in there.

-Now, what's two things uh stand out.
+Now, what's two things stand out?

-I've always warned people don't try this at home.
+I've always warned people: don't try this at home.

 I make this look easy.